Skip to main content

 Build and push the image

 Build the image using buildx.
-Buildx is an extended Docker build command that uses BuildKit under the hood.
-It is used for advanced builds involving multi-architecture, remote push, and more.
+Buildx is an extended Docker build command that uses BuildKit under the hood, handling multi-architecture builds, remote push, and more.

 docker buildx build \